speedcontrol/nodecg-speedcontrol/README.md

 ## Basic Usage

+***Currently this basic guide assumes you are importing from a Horaro schedule; importing from Oengus is very simple anyway and the other parts of this guide still apply.***

 Once installed, go to `https://localhost:9090` (unless you have overridden the defaults in the NodeCG config) to access the dashboard.